JohnLCaron/egk-ec/docs/InputValidation.md

 Input Ballot Validation can be run to catch problems while developing the Manifest; a ballot for each ballot style should be generated and tested.

-Input Ballots are generated external to the electionguard library, so Input Ballot Validation must be run on each ballot, before accepting the ballot for encryption.
+Input Ballots are generated external to the egk library, so Input Ballot Validation must be run on each ballot, before accepting the ballot for encryption.

 If an Input Ballot fails validation, it is annotated as to why it failed, and placed in the invalid ballot directory for examination.